 I am not saying that men are unsympathetic to this.
-In fact, my trainer is very understanding and offers suggestions and motivation during this time.
+In fact, my trainers have been very understanding and offer suggestions and motivation during this time.

 But that is not the same as understanding how it feels or experiencing it first hand.